Axway/amplify-central/content/en/docs/saas_api_gateway/fundamental_concepts.md

 * What the supported request parameters are
 * What responses they can expect

 An API implies a *contract*, which provides app developers with an assurance that the API will change in a predictable manner over time, meaning that their app will continue to work with future changes to the API.
-Amplify Central supports Swagger 2.0 and Open API 3.0 specifications.
+Amplify supports Swagger 2.0 and Open API 3.0 specifications.

 ### What is an API proxy?

-In Amplify Central, you create an API proxy to represent your back-end API to your API consumers.
+In Amplify, you create an API proxy to represent your back-end API to your API consumers.
 Instead of interacting directly with your API, app developers now interact with the API proxy.

 ![Interactions between app developers - API proxy - back-end API](/Images/central/api_proxy.png)

-Managing your API in Amplify Central by way of an API proxy offers the following benefits:
+Managing your API in Amplify by way of an API proxy offers the following benefits:

 * You can change the implementation of the back-end service without impacting app developers as they continue to call the API proxy.
 * You can apply policies to the API proxy to manage or secure how client apps use your API.